Policy: Section X

 Results of successful Informal Resolution are not appealable.
 Failure to abide by the resolution agreement may result in appropriate responsive or disciplinary actions.

-Alternate Resolution is an informal resolution mechanism, such as mediation or restorative practices, by which the parties reach a mutually agreed upon resolution of an allegation.
-All parties must consent to the use of an Alternate Resolution mechanism.
+Alternative Resolution is an informal resolution mechanism, such as mediation or restorative practices, by which the parties reach a mutually agreed upon resolution of an allegation.
+All parties must consent to the use of an Alternative Resolution mechanism.

-When deciding whether Alternate Resolution is appropriate and which form of Alternate Resolution may be most successful for the parties, the Title IX Coordinator will consider the following:
+When deciding whether Alternative Resolution is appropriate and which form of Alternate Resolution may be most successful for the parties, the Title IX Coordinator will consider the following:

-- parties’ amenability to Alternate Resolution and motivation to participate;
+- parties’ amenability to Alternative Resolution and motivation to participate;

 - the goals or desired outcomes of the parties;